 All cruelty investigators must have peace officer status and whatever training is required by the Division of Criminal Justice Services.
-For information, write to Bureau for Municipal Police, Law Enforcement Accreditation.
-Executive Park Towers, Stuyvesant Plaza, Albany, NY 12203, or call (518) 485-1415.
+For information on accreditation, contact the Office of Public Safety, Law Enforcement Accreditation, 80 So.
+Swan Street, Albany, NY 12210, or call (518) 485-1417.
+For information on training, contact the Training Unit at (518) 485-1959.

-For further information on the role and responsibilities of peace officers, see section 2.10 and 2.20 of the Criminal Procedure Manual.
+For further information on the role and responsibilities of peace officers, see section 2.10 and 2.20 of the

+NYS Criminal Procedure Manual.